Connecting pieces of the world to make peace in the world.

-The committee took a step toward permanency in 1978 when two members of the Naturalization Council urged the formation of the Ethnic Enrichment Committee.
+The committee took a step towards permanency in 1978 when two members of the Naturalization Council, Madalyne Brock and Marion Trozzolo, urged the formation of the Ethnic Enrichment Committee.
+Carl DiCapo and John Duncan served as co-chairs of the committee three years.
 During that period, the group hosted its first Ethnic Enrichment Festival at the Liberty Memorial.
-The festival drew the attention of Mayor Richard Berkley and City Councilman Vic Swyden, who introduced a resolution to the City Council in 1980 creating the Mayor’s Ethnic Enrichment Commission.
-The Commission, with membership from 66 countries and ethnic groups (click here to learn more), continues to foster understanding and appreciation of cultural diversity in the greater Kansas City area.
-With Kansas City and Missouri Parks and Recreation, the Commission hosts an annual festival in Swope Park each August.
+The festival drew the attention of Mayor Richard Berkley and City Councilman Victor Swyden who introduced a resolution to the City Council in 1980, creating the Mayor’s Ethnic Enrichment Commission.

 Carl DiCapo, John and Carol Duncan, Leonard Pryor, Chet Ellis, Bob Blue, and Louise Birt are the Commission’s founders.

 4600 East 63rd Street, Kansas City, Missouri 64130, United States